Let's be brutally honest for a second: picking the right SEO software in 2026 can literally make or break your entire digital marketing strategy.

 Ahrefs Backlink Checker

-- "Best by links" and "Broken backlinks" reports for quick wins
+- Their "Best by links" and "Broken backlinks" reports are absolute goldmines for quick traffic wins.

 Semrush Backlink Analytics